protocolbuffers/protobuf/docs/cpp_build_systems.md

 library in a different build system.

-One major difference from most Bazel rule types is that the file list aspects do not propagate; in other words, they only expose the immediate dependency's sources, not transitive sources.
+One major difference from most Bazel rule types is that the file list aspects do not propagate.
+In other words, they only expose the immediate dependency's sources, not transitive sources.
 This is for two reasons:

 1. Immediate dependencies are conceptually simple, while transitivity requires